-Accounting, banking and finance
+- Accounting, banking and finance

-Business consulting and management
+- Business consulting and management

-Marketing advertising and PR
+- Marketing advertising and PR

-Engineering and manufacturing
+- Engineering and manufacturing

-“Virtually all of the careers services responding to the survey have their own vacancy services, handling thousands of graduate jobs including, but by no means restricted to, the major graduate recruiters featured in other market surveys.
-Indeed, the sector profile of our survey reflects the very real impact of the inclusion of the many opportunities with small and medium-sized enterprises (SMEs) and differs, therefore, from other national surveys which focus exclusively on the largest graduate recruiters.”Dr Bob Gilworth – AGCAS Director of Research and Director of College Careers Services at The Careers Group, University of London
+“Virtually all of the careers services responding to the survey have their own vacancy services, handling thousands of graduate jobs.
+Including, but by no means restricted to, the major graduate recruiters featured in other market surveys.
+Indeed, the sector profile of our survey reflects the very real impact of the inclusion of the many opportunities with small and SMEs.
+It differs, therefore, from other national surveys which focus exclusively on the largest graduate recruiters.”Dr Bob Gilworth – AGCAS Director of Research and Director of College Careers Services at The Careers Group, University of London

 Never too Early

-In his article for The Guardian, Nic Paton writes that it is advisable to set a strategy for your long term career much sooner, sighting that gaining valuable work experience whilst studying can gain a candidate a sizeable advantage.
+In his article for The Guardian, Nic Paton advises setting a strategy for your long term career much sooner.
+Sighting that gaining valuable work experience whilst studying can gain a candidate a sizeable advantage.

-“Students are seeking opportunities earlier and earlier, and this is now matched by employers who are targeting graduates right from the first term and sometimes even before, so leaving your career search until the final year is probably not the wisest course of action.”Christina Kerr – head of campus marketing and university relations at Barclays Bank
+“Students are seeking opportunities earlier and earlier.
+This is now matched by employers who are targeting graduates right from the first term and sometimes even before.
+So leaving your career search until the final year is probably not the wisest course of action.”Christina Kerr – head of campus marketing and university relations at Barclays Bank

 “Yes, the degree is important, it’s not the only thing.
-It’s just as important that you get involved on campus, that you join societies, do volunteering, gain work experience and do internships,”Ashley Hever – UK and Ireland talent acquisition manager for Enterprise Rent-A-Car
+It’s just as important that you get involved on campus.
+That you join societies, do volunteering, gain work experience and do internships,”Ashley Hever – UK and Ireland talent acquisition manager for Enterprise Rent-A-Car

 The TARGETjobs National Graduate Recruitment rewards are the world’s largest student-driven graduate awards.
 The awards were chosen from an estimated 52,000 students from 126 universities.

-62 % believe finding a job this year will be challenging – this is a decrease on last year.
+- 62 % believe finding a job this year will be challenging – this is a decrease on last year.

-Graduates would expect a starting salary of £24,500 – a greatly improved outlook since the years of recession.
+- Graduates would expect a starting salary of £24,500 – a greatly improved outlook since the years of recession.

-Graduates’ consideration of company culture over starting salary has increased by 5% in the last four years.
+- Graduates’ consideration of company culture over starting salary has increased by 5% in the last four years.